ankmud01/ReadMe-Generator/README.md

 ```

 ## Contributing
-Please be respectful and any feedback is appreciated
+Please be repectful and mindful of other's work

 ## Questions